sulcgroup/oxdna-viewer/README.md

  * `del(<array of monomer objects>)`: Loops through the array, deleting each object from the scene.
 Also handles the separation of strand objects.
 Hooked up to the "Delete" button on the sidebar.
  * `extendStrand(<monomer object> <string>)`: Extends the parent strand of the provided monomer with the given sequence.
 The string must be in ALL CAPS to correspond to particle types.
 The new monomers will appear in a helix with an axis corresponding to the a3 vector of the provided monomer.
 These will most likley need to be relaxed prior to production simulations with edited files.
 Hooked up to the "Extend" button on the sidebar
  * `createStrand(<string>)`: Same as extendStrand, except a new strand is created 20 units in front of the camera.
 Hooked up to the "Create" button on the sidebar.
- * `cleanOrder() `: Rebuilds the scene from the ground up, ordering the strands from longest to shortest.
-This removes any gaps or duplicated numbers in the monomer and strand IDs, which if left in will cause oxDNA to crash.
-Always run this command before exporting edited scenes (done automatically if the "Pre-organize strands" option is selected in the Download options box.
  * `removeColorbar()`: Hide the colorbar if an overlay is loaded.
  * `showColorbar()`: Show the colorbar if an overlay is loaded and the colorbar was previously hidden.
  * `changeColormap(<map name>)`: Change the color map used for data overlays.
 All full-sized [Matplotlib colormaps](https://matplotlib.org/3.1.1/gallery/color/colormap_reference.html) are available in addition to the Three.js defaults ('rainbow', 'cooltowarm', 'blackbody', and 'grayscale').
 Default is cooltowarm.